Carron Company: Early years

 The company's fortunes had begun to improve as a result of Charles Gascoigne becoming a partner in 1765.
 Gascoigne was a grandson of Charles Elphinstone, 9th Lord Elphinstone and had married Samuel Garbett's daughter in 1759.
 Gascoigne introduced many improvements in the company's techniques of production, and devoted considerable effort to increasing the quality of its work, and he took over the management of the works from William Cadell Jr, in 1769.

 The company's strict control over its supply of resources, including use of coal miners under conditions of life bondage, gave rise to disputes, with troops being called out to quell conflict on more than one occasion in the 1760s and 1770s.

 The company received a royal charter to incorporate as the Carron Company in 1773.
 However, despite Gascoigne's efforts, the quality of company's products had remained low, and the company's contracts to supply the Royal Navy were cancelled in 1773, with the company's cannon being removed from all naval vessels.
 A representative of the Royal Artillery, Captain Blair, inspected the Carron Works in 1774 and reported ongoing problems with quality and handling of the guns: "on the death of [Carron Guns partner Ebenezer] Roebuck the Carron Guns had through the carelessness of the workmen very much deteriorated, and the firm lost ground."
 Despite this negative assessment, the report noted with approval that Charles Gascoigne was attempting to revive the firm.

+This was met with some success when John & George Erving of Boston were instructed to import military stores in 1775 including 50 Carron Works iron stoves, made very cheap, 24 x 18 inches with doors everything ready to set up, plus supplies of coal for use by General Howe's North America army.